Jinjing813/stats220/README.md

-# stats220
+## stats220

-This is my repo for STATS 220.
+# This is my repo for STATS 220.

 A little about me:

-- I am a Stage II student majoring in Computer Science and Statistics.
+1.I am a Stage II student majoring in Computer Science and Statistics.
-- I am taking STATS 220 to learn how to better use data technologies and programming languages for data processing, while also deepening my understanding of statistics and data.
+2.I am taking STATS 220 to learn how to better use data technologies and programming languages for data processing, while also deepening my understanding of statistics and data.
-- I hope everything goes well in this course!
+3.I hope everything goes well in this course!

+My course this year:
+- STATS220
+- STATS208
+- CS230
+- CS120

 A meme that captures how I currently feel about my university studies is